stoiandan/SoftwareJournal/js_memory_allocation.md

 # Memory Allocation in JS

 In Ecamscript (or JS, but don't tell Oracle), the `Object` type has a bunch of methods to copy memory around.
-We'll look at two:
+We'll look at two, but first:

 ## Introduction to prototyping